mariia-salabai/ProcessMining/README.md

 # ProcessMining
 ## Repo for labs
-# created by Mariia Salabai
+created by Mariia Salabai
+EAS - 4